How to differentiate your onboarding and training processes

 - By offering job aids like guides, infographics and FAQs that employees can access at a glance.

 - By connecting employees in a social learning environment.

 - By tailoring the lessons to the employee.

-When you have an effective onboarding program in place, your reinforcement training will go much smoother.
-It all starts with setting that firm foundation from day one.
-You’ll notice a difference in performance, motivation and employee retention rates.
+Your reinforcement training will go smoother when you have an effective onboarding program.
+It starts with setting a firm foundation from day one.
+You’ll notice a difference in performance, motivation, and employee retention.
 When companies invest in both processes, everybody wins.